 Publication of Technical Regulations

 The National Quality Infrastructure Program (PNIC) is the official document used to plan, inform, and coordinate standardization activities, both public and private, carried out by the Mexican Government.
 The PNIC is published annually by SE in Mexico’s Official Gazette.

 The PNIC describes Mexico’s plans for new NMXs and NOMs, as well as proposed changes to existing standards and technical regulations.
-This link provides a PDF copy of the PNIC: 2021 Mexico National Standardization Plan.
+This link provides a PDF copy of the PNIC: 2021 Mexico National Standardization Program.

 United States entities can participate in this process in several ways: